Quansight-Labs/quansight-labs-site/posts/2020/07/the-ibis-backends.md

 > We note an early focus `ibis.sqlite, sqlalchemy and ibis.impala`.
 Later, work began on the `pandas` backend rounding out the three different types of backgrounds.
-From this point, improvements were made to these key backends as `ibis.clickhouse, ibis.spark and "postgres"`.
-Recently, For the past 3 years, Quansight, in partnership with OmniSci, added the `ibis.omniscidb` string generating backend.
+From this point, improvements were made to these key backends as `ibis.clickhouse`, `ibis.spark` and `ibis.postgres`.
+For the past 3 years, Quansight, in partnership with OmniSci, added the `ibis.omniscidb` string generating backend.
 Since Quansight Labs has taken on a role as a community maintainer for `ibis`.
 This collaboration introduced geospatial functionality to `ibis`, and we